searsia/beautiful-jekyll/_posts/2016-11-06-vietsch-foundation.md

 ---
 layout: post
 title: Vietsch Foundation funds Searsia
+bigimg: /img/searsia-window.jpg
 tags: [sponsors]
 ---

 We are happy and proud to announce that the [Vietsch Foundation][1] will support the further development of Searsia.
-The Vietsch Foundation was created by Willem Karel Vietsch (1952-2014) through his last will and
+The Vietsch Foundation was founded by Willem Karel Vietsch (1952-2014) through his last will and
 testament:

 > Karel was very involved in the Internet community.
 He spent a large